hefox/workflow_fork/README.txt

 - configure the action and click Save.
 Note that the description field here will be used later on

-OK, back in the workflow module, click on the actions link to the right of your workflow.
+OK, back in the workflow module, click on the actions link above your workflow.
 Add the action to the transition.

 Now create a new story by going to create content -> story.
 Note that there is no sign of workflow here because the story is in its